wpilibsuite/frc-docs/source/docs/software/wpilib-tools/glass/plots.rst

 Manipulating Plots
 ------------------

 You can click and drag on the plot to move around and scroll on top of the plot to zoom the y axes in and out.
-Furthermore, right-clicking on the plot will present you with a plethora of options, including whether you want to display secondary and tertiary y axes, if you wish to lock certain axes, etc.
+Furthermore, right-clicking on the plot will present you with a plethora of options, including whether you want to display secondary and tertiary y axes, if you wish to lock certain axes, etc. Double-clicking on the plot area will automatically scale the y axes based on the plot data.

 .. image:: images/plot-options.png